57 members attended our April 11th meeting.

-• President Carson Plant opened the evening with this thought:
+• President Carson Plant opened the evening with this quote by Ansel Adams:

 • Our next meeting will be held on April 25th when our featured presenter will be OPP Forensic Officer Mark Lancaster.